yacitus/SSAuction-Live-Fly/README.md

 ## TODO:

-* add option to only export players rostered on or after date (and then include rostered_at in export)
 * add My Value column to Players Available to Nominate table on nomination queue page
 * auction page doesn't auto-update when it's paused or resume
 * player not removed from nomination queue table (unless page refreshed) after removed if only player in table